 Government services liable for VAT:

-Concern a limited number of government activities where central government bodies are unable to recover VAT paid.
+A limited number of government activities where central government bodies are unable to recover VAT paid.
 These include some public administration and defence services; compulsory social security services; education; human health activities; residential care activities; and social work services without accommodation.

 Gross Domestic Product: